hutch120/jsonexport/README.md

 In order to get the most of out of this module, you can customize many parameters and functions.

 ####Options
+- `returnHorizontalRowsArray` - `Boolean` Set this option to true to return a raw array with [0] contains headers, [1-n] contains data.
 - `headerPathString` - `String` Used to create the propriety path, defaults to `.` example `contact: {name: 'example}` = `contact.name`
 - `rowDelimiter` - `String` Change the file row delimiter, defaults to `,` for **cvs format**. `\t` for **xls format**.
 - `endOfLine` - `String` Replace the OS default EOL.